 A sample scam text reads the following:

-Google Critical Security Alert Scam – Update August 2018
+Critical Security Alert from Google – Update August 2018

-New information has come to light concerning the Google Critical Security Alert Scam.
+New information has come to light concerning the scam Critical Security Alert from Google.
 It appears that the e-mails have started to spread with an increased rate and the new e-mail form has been modified to say the following:

 “Someone just used your passowrd to try and sign in to your account.
 Google blocked them, but you should check what happened”